Diseases & Conditions

 - Initial / necrosis.
 In this stage of the disease, the blood supply to the femoral head is disrupted and bone cells die.
 The area becomes intensely inflamed and irritated, and your child may begin to show signs of the disease, such as a limp or different way of walking.
 This initial stage may last for several months.

 - Fragmentation.
-Over a period of 1 to 2 years, the body removes the dead bone and quickly replaces it with an initial, softer bone ("woven bone").
+Over a period of 1 to 2 years, the body removes the dead bone beneath the articular cartilage and quickly replaces it with an initial, softer bone ("woven bone").
 It is during this phase that the bone is in a weaker state and the head of the femur is more likely to collapse into a flatter position.
 The femoral head in this stage looks like it is in pieces.

 - Reossification.
 In this stage, new, stronger bone develops and begins to take shape in the head of the femur.
 The reossification stage is often the longest stage of the disease and can last a few years.

 - Healed.
 In this stage, the bone regrowth is complete, and the femoral head has reached its final shape.
 How close the shape is to round will depend on several factors, including:

 The cause of Perthes disease is not known.
 Some recent studies indicate that there may be a genetic link to the development of Perthes, but more research needs to be conducted.

 One of the earliest signs of Perthes is a change in the way your child walks and runs.
 This is often most apparent during sports activities.
 Your child may limp, have limited motion, or develop a peculiar running style, all due to irritability within the hip joint.
 Other common symptoms include:

 - Pain in the hip or groin, or in other parts of the leg, such as the thigh or knee (called "referred pain.").